Jihanger-997/utopian_orbit_blog/_posts/2021-08-11-Poetry-Psych8tic.markdown

 Exposed too early

-all did it,
+All did it,

 Well, he must do it too.

-such an innocent child
+Such an innocent child

 Losing his innocence in that building.